atorger/gpx-elevation/README.md

    - Vertical drift of absolute value of +/- 30 meters or so seems typical
    - Horizontal drift (lag in altimeter?) seems to be quite significant (up to 100 meters), requiring horizontal alignment too.
-- Many of the modern GPS devices seems to have *some* understanding of absolute altitude, maybe by querying an elevation database via mobile phone connection?
+- Many of the modern GPS devices have some understanding of absolute altitude.
+The term "DEM calibration" is thrown around among manufacturers which means that the altimeter is calibrated against a database (Digital Elevation Model) of elevations.
+The resolution of this and if it's available on the device or requires internet connection via mobile probably varies.
-   - To be able to derive a reasonable absolute elevation it's required that a majority of the recorded activtities is somewhat near the correct absolute altitude (+/-30 meters or so.
+   - For this software to be able to derive a reasonable absolute elevation it's required that a majority of the recorded activtities is somewhat near the correct absolute altitude (+/-30 meters or so), which indeed seems to be the case if the devices are "typical GPS bike computers".
+   - Clearly from the test data, there are still some recording activities that have their absolute altitude way off, while making a valuable contribution in terms of relative elevation differences.

 The script expects provided actvitites to be recorded by devices that behave this way.